-Arneson & Geffen are seasoned trial attorneys that have handled numerous appeals in both State and Federal Courts.
-With over 30 years of combined experience we have handled 1000’s of criminal cases.
-As a Former Prosecutor and Former Assistant Attorney General, we understand what is at stake when you are facing a criminal charge and will use our years of experience, expertise, resources and reputation to make sure that you receive a favorable outcome.
+We are Domestic Assault Lawyers with over 40 years of combined experience we have handled 100’s of Domestic Assault cases.
+As a Former Prosecutor and Former Assistant Attorney General, we understand what is at stake when you are facing a Domestic Assault Charges and will use our years of experience, expertise, resources and reputation to make sure that you receive a favorable outcome.

 All Domestic Assault charges are very serious because of the ramifications a conviction can have on your future!

 1. Loss of Employment.
 Many employers will terminate or deny employment to those convicted of Domestic Assault.

 2. Professional Licensing.
 If you work in a field, such as health care, day care, teaching, nursing or medical field, a conviction for Domestic Assault is grounds for the disqualification of your license, whereby ending your career.

 3. Housing.
 Many housing applications required disclosure of assault related convictions and can be used against you to deny housing.